hackerbirds/hackerbirds-blog/post.md

 # Creating blog posts faster with hackerbirds-blog

 (To see the text before building, see `post.md`.
 If you want the compiled HTML, see `result/index.html`.)
+(If you are reading this through GitHub, the markdown viewer will automatically enable.
+Please click "Raw" to see the raw version, this is important!!)

 Creating paragraphs is easy.
 Just write as much as you want in one straight line, and to make a new paragraph...